 It’s worth creating personas — fictionalised profiles of the people you most want to sell to — as you shape up your idea.
 Think about where you can find them, what they value, what they’re worried about, and what they need.

-You need to work out what your competitors charge for the same or similar products or services, and how much customers are prepared to pay for your product or service – you can do this by asking a sample group of your potential customers.
+It’s useful to work out what your competitors charge for the same or similar products or services, and how much customers are prepared to pay for yours – you can do this by asking a sample group of your potential customers.
 You should also check if there are industry-standard prices for your type of service or product.

 Think about the optics of your pricing too – if you charge less than your competitors could your product or service be seen as inferior?
 If you charge more, can you justify this by offering better quality products, or superior service?

-You need to know how much you’ll have to earn to cover the cost of sales and your monthly overheads.
-You also need realistic estimates of future income and costs to work out when you’ll be in profit.
+Figure out how much you’ll have to earn to cover the cost of sales and your monthly overheads.
+It’s also good to have realistic estimates of future income and costs to work out when you’ll be in profit.
 If the numbers show you won’t make profits for some time — even years — do you have funds to carry you through?

 Once you’ve drawn up a basic plan and crunched some numbers, you need to figure out how much money you’ll need to start your business.